Utility Functions

 `message`: (or `content`) Email Content

-`as\_markdown`: Convert content markdown to HTML
+`as_markdown`: Convert content markdown to HTML

 `template`: Name of html template (jinja) from templates/emails folder